Doctor Mist: Fictional character biography

 Nommo, the wizard-king of the African empire of Kor, stood in the Pillar of Life and was endowed with immortality.
 He later took the name Doctor Mist.

 Doctor Mist gathers a number of international heroes to help the Super Friends battle the Conqueror.
 Later, Superman teams with several international heroes at Doctor Mist's request.
 He is the one who first gives them the name the Global Guardians.
+Superman and several of the Guardians would team up to fight against the threat of Thaumar Dhai and the squad of powerful wizards who worship him.
+Dhai was defeated when his objects of power turned out to be Superman-created fakeries.
+The team later fights against the Shadow Demons in Crisis on Infinite Earths.

 In post-Crisis continuity, Doctor Mist established the Global Guardians to serve as a task force for the Dome, a supranational police organization.
 The Global Guardians split up after the United Nations decides to shut down the Dome and fund Justice League International instead.
-After Queen Bee brainwashes several of the former Guardians, Doctor Mist reforms the team to rescue them.
+Queen Bee reestablishes a version of the Dome and brainwashes the Global Guardians into her service.
+Doctor Mist recruits a team to rescue the Guardians from Queen Bee's mind control and then reforms the Global Guardians, building a new Dome headquarters somewhere in the Pacific.

 Mist's physical body was killed by an ancient force.
 Despite this, he appears alive following the Zero Hour: Crisis in Time! event.
 Calling himself Maltis, he forms a new team of heroes known as the Leymen.
 Maltis is later killed after being thrown into a pool of acid by Mordru.